hmans/miniplex/README.md

 world.addComponent(entity, "velocity", { x: 10, y: 0, z: 0 })
 ```

+Now the entity has two components: `position` and `velocity`.

 ### Querying Entities

 We're going to write some code that moves entities according to their velocity.
 You will typically implement this as something called a **system**, which, in Miniplex, are typically just normal functions that fetch the entities they are interested in, and then perform some operation on them.

-Fetching only the entities that a system is interested in is the most important part in all this, and it is done through something called **archetypes** that can be thought of as similar to a database index.
+Fetching only the entities that a system is interested in is the most important part in all this, and it is done through something called **archetypes** that can be thought of as something akin to database indices.

 Since we're going to move entities, we're interested in entities that have both the `position` and `velocity` components, so let's create an archetype for that: